ploomber/projects/guides/debugging/README.md

 Very simple, two tasks.
 One loads the data and the next one preprocess it.

-Let's run it (don't be scared by the long error message, scroll until the end to see the explanation):
+Let's run the pipeline and then analyze the output:

 ```sh magic_args="--no-raise-error"
 ploomber build --force
 ```

 <!-- #region -->
-If you followed the previous tutorial, you are already familiar with Ploomber's structured error messages.
-So let's see the messages to understand what's going on.

-The summary tells us the following
+The summary at the bottom gives a high-level explanation:

 ```
 =============================== Summary (1 task) ===============================